Supervised Master's theses

 starting as soon as possible (description in pdf)

 - Making software tangible to developers, internal/external, enquire if interested.

 - Seif Al-Shakargi: Continuous Delivery as a Service, started September 2018.

-- André Alm, Daniel Dornlöv: Shared code — Underlying causes and how to make it work, started May 2018.
+- André Alm, Daniel Dornlöv: Investigating the impact of code sharing and how to manage it, November 2018.